 "rcd":{"nam":"Dentist Office"}

-"rcdi":"sha256-u5AZzq6A9RINQZngK7T62em8M"

 }

 RCD using "jcd" with an embedded jCard

 A "jcd" key value for a "rcd" claim should be constructed with the value being equal to a jCard string.
 At a minimum the jCard should include a “fn” and one “tel” objects for SHAKEN.
 Note: Additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.